CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise2/README.md

 # OOP Training

-> This is the first of a set of exercises that follow the evolution of a program to manage Books in a projects.
+> This is the next of a set of exercises that follow the evolution of a program to manage Books.
 This set is cumulative and will build upon previous exercises.

 ## Overview

-Your task is to generate a set of simple data types to represent the primary objects for managing Books in a  projects.
+Your task is to generate a set of simple data types to represent the primary objects for managing Books.

 For this exercise, place all the required property data types in the namespace `BookSystem` and ensure that they are `public`.
 Use your **class library** (.NET Core 8) from Exercse 1.
 You will be required create a xUnit Tests project that will contain unit tests to inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**